Actindo-AG/Documentation/Tasks/Integration/02_ManageAttributeSetsTasks.md

 The *ATTRIBUTE SETS* tab in the *Tasks* module equals the *ATTRIBUTE SETS* tab contained in the *DataHub* module.
 In the *Tasks* module, however, you can only manage the tasks-related attribute sets, as only the task-relevant attribute sets are displayed.

-For detailed information on how to manage an attribute set, see [Manage an attribute](../../DataHub/Integration/02_ManageAttributeSets.md) in the *DataHub* documentation.
+For detailed information on how to manage an attribute set, see [Manage an attribute set](../../DataHub/Integration/02_ManageAttributeSets.md) in the *DataHub* documentation.

 [comment]: <> (Entwicklung: Bitte LOCK-Button aus Editing Toolbar abbauen!)